 Info: Fondazione Cerratelli

-The Cerratelli Foundation, housed in the wonderful Villa Roncioni (Pugnano, near San Giuliano Terme) boasts a fantastic archive of approximately 30.000 costumes made by the Florentine costumier (1914-1995) for opera, dance, drama and cinema.
-These articles, strictly made in Tuscany, are a record of a singular relationship between costume and the performing arts during the 20th Century.
+The Cerratelli Foundation, housed at Villa Roncioni (near San Giuliano Terme) boasts a fantastic archive of 30.000 costumes for opera, dance, drama and cinema.
+These articles, made in Tuscany, are a record of a singular relationship between costume and the performing arts during the 20th century.

 The Cerratelli Foundation also organises advanced training courses on the specific technical and cultural skills in costume design.